 "Aw, he's so big!"

-"Isn't he the one with the delivery man father?"
+"Isn't he the one with the drug dealer father?"

 At that, Ryder bit back a collection of choice words handpicked from his arsenal of colourful language.
 He rarely talked or thought about his father.
-What was there to talk about?
-He hadn't spoken to him in years.
-How could he, when his father had ditched Eileen, Nick and him when he was no more than five or six?
+There was nothing he wanted to think, let alone talk about when it came to the man who'd fathered him.

 And he'd disappointed her too.

 "Can I please go to my room?"

 Ryder's tone was harsher than expected, and his grandmother quickly ushered him and his bags up the stairs.
 They came to a low-lit hallway with solid oak doors on either side.
 Miss Tulesa led him to the second door on the left, which opened to a fairly small room with a sloped ceiling and one of those old desk lamps.